fluffy-critter/bandcrash/README.md

 If you are developing under Windows, you will probably need to use a POSIX environment under Windows (such as [msys](https://www.msys2.org) or [Git Bash](https://git-scm.com)) rather than WSL.

 If you are developing under macOS, there are special consniderations in terms of the Python environment you run, especially if you're building the GUI bundle.
 First, you need a `universal2` build of Python (such as the ones installable from [python.org](https://python.org) and you need to ensure ethat you've created your environment against that (e.g. `poetry env use /usr/local/bin/python3.11`.
 You also need to take some extra steps to build the Pillow dependency in your environment.
 See `mzke-universal2.py` for those steps.

+The build is (mostly) handled via [poetry](https://python-poetry.org) and GNU Make.
+Running `make` on its own will do your local environment setup and get it into a runnable state. `make app` will build the GUI. `make test` runs some simple smoke tests.
+There's a bunch of other targets you probably won't need to touch.

 ### Roadmap